khalid-hussain/shaheen/chap7.md

 Abul Hassan did not include any foot soldiers in the contingent of this mission and charging with amazing speed reached the Valley of Lakka.

-Moosa Bin Abi Ghassan was his deputy commander while the charge of the storming units of the vanguard troops was given under Badr bin Mughira.
+Musa Bin Abi Ghassan was his deputy commander while the charge of the storming units of the vanguard troops was given under Badr bin Mughira.

 After capturing a few border areas, Abul Hassan besieged Sakhra and when this